Rishthegreat/Notes/School/Roaring 20s.md

 #### Calvin Coolidge
 - Won the election of 1924
 	- Keep Cool with Coolidge
+	- La Follette ran as a third party (The Progressives)
+		- He got 5 million votes
 - “Silent Cal”
 	- He was known for not speaking much
 - Limited Government